atlassian/escalator/docs/configuration/nodegroup.md

 `min_nodes` and `max_nodes` to be larger/smaller than the cloud provider's, the cloud provider may still block the scale activity if the activity exceeds the cloud provider's limits.

+#### Auto Discovery

+`min_nodes` and `max_nodes` can be auto-discovered by Escalator and set to the min and max node values that are configured for the node group in the cloud provider.
+These values are populated only when Escalator starts for the first time.
+If the values in the cloud provider have changed, you will have to stop and restart Escalator for it to pick up the new values.

+To enable this, set `min_nodes` and `max_nodes` to `0` for the node group in `nodegroups_config.yaml` or simply remove the two options from `nodegroups_config.yaml`.

 ### `dry_mode`

 This flag allows running a specific node group in dry mode.
 This will ensure Escalator doesn't taint, cordon or modify